AliceO2Group/QualityControl/doc/ModulesDevelopment.md

         "provenance": "qc",         "": "Provenance - qc or qc_mc"
       },
 ```

+These attributes are also stored in the QCDB as metadata under the names `PeriodName`, `RunNumber` and `PassName`.
+The provenance is treated differently and is used to modify the path to the object by changing the top level directory:
+`qc/TST/QcTask/example` vs `qc_mc/TST/QcTask/example`.

 The way we compute the run number is done in this order:
 1. Pick the run number from aliECS